Jack's Academy of Ideas

 “We need to learn not simply to read books but to allow ourselves to be read by them.”
 Mark Edmundson

-And the Brothers’ script and the concluding quote:
+From the two Brothers’ transcript with concluding quote:

-I play the videos showing the English subtitles (for non-native English), stopping often to give my explanations and interpretations of ideas I find inspiring or to clarify words and ideas I think might be challenging to understand.
-I invite your responses--comments and questions--as we go, asking you each to speak to the rest of us sometimes about your understanding of the ideas being discussed.
+Jack will oversee playing the videos, with English subtitles (for English-as-Second-Language learners).
+Sometimes we play them once only, stopping to give our explanations and interpretations of ideas we find inspiring or to clarify words and ideas we think might be challenging to understand.
+We invite your responses—comments and questions—as we go, inviting each of you to share your questions or understandings of the ideas being discussed.
+Sometimes we play them twice: once all the way without stopping for comments; then a second time stopping for comments.

-I have put these 50 videos into a specific sequence that I think will be progressively accumulative and synergetic and lead you at the end to knowing what I consider it means to live Responsibly Free as a Self-Actualizing person.
+Jack has put the 50 videos below into a specific sequence that he believes will be progressively accumulative and synergetic, leading you at the end to understand what it means to Self-Actualize Responsible Freedom

 1.The Benefits of Reading Great Books